-The car may display issues like erratic engine idle, awkward transmission changes, ABS, traction control, warning lights illuminated, erratic HVAC, window control etc.
+The car may display issues like erratic engine idle, awkward transmission changes, ABS, traction control, warning lights illuminated, steering angle warning, erratic HVAC, window control, etc.

-Most of these minor issues self repair by simply driving the vehicle but some have been known to persist until they have been calibrated by a bidirectional scan tool.
+Most of these minor issues self-repair by simply driving the vehicle but some have been known to persist until they have been calibrated by a scan tool.
 Usually means a visit to the main dealer.

 Tools You’ll Need To Replace Car Battery